algorand/indexer/types/README.md

 # Updating protocols.json

-The main go-algorand repo contains a tool named `genconsensusconfig` that generates the supported consensus protocols version file.
-The output of this tool can be used to generate the `protocol.json` in the following way :
+The `protocols.json` can be generated directly using `goal`, in the following way:

 ```
-~$ genconsensusconfig
-~$ cat consensus.json | jq --sort-keys > protocols.json
+~$ goal protocols > protocols.json
-~$ rm consensus.json
 ```